hsotoparada/DeepPhasePick/README.md

 Then, parameters controlling different stages in the method can be configured as described below.

-To set the parameters selecting the waveform data on which DeepPhasePick is applied, use:
+To set the parameters selecting the waveform data on which DeepPhasePick is applied, use `dpp_config.set_data()`.

-    dpp_config.set_data()

 For example, to select the waveforms from stations `PB01` and `PB02` (network `CX`), and channel `HH` which are stored in the archive directory `data`, and save the results in directory `out`, run: